alexandrestein/gotinydb/README.md

 ## Acknowledgments

 * I was looking for pure `golang` database for reasonable (not to big) data size.
-I checked [Tiedot](https://github.com/HouzuoGuo/tiedot) long time ago but the index is only for exact match wich is not what I was looking for.
+I checked [Tiedot](https://github.com/HouzuoGuo/tiedot) long time ago but the index is only for exact match which was not what I was looking for.
-* B-Tree is a good way to have ordered elements and is extramly scalable.
+* B-Tree is a good way to have ordered elements and is extremely scalable.